milannal1m/milannal1m/README.md

 ## 👋 Hi, I'm Milan Tóth

 🚀 **Passionate about Software Development**
-🎓 Currently working on multiple tech projects, including AI-driven apps, security enhancements, web applications, and a Pokémon Game AI based on evolutionary algorithms.
+🎓 Currently working on multiple tech projects
 🌍 Always eager to learn, build, and contribute to the tech community.

 ---